ticoi/ticoi/README.md

 * you can modify your variables to match TICOI compatible format.
 For that, your dimensions need to be ("mid_date", "y", "x"), with "mid_date" your time dimension.
 Your variables need to be:
-  *     vx, vy (necessary): "vx", "vy" are the velocity along your x and y axis in m/y
+  * vx, vy (necessary): velocities along your x and y axis in m/y
-  *     date1, date2 (necessary): "date1" and "date2" correspond to the first and second date of acquisition of the image-pair
+  * date1, date2 (necessary): first and second date of acquisition of the image-pair
-  *     errorx, errory (optional): "errorx", "errory" are the errors along your x and y axis in m/y Your attributes:
+  * errorx, errory (optional): errors along your x and y axis in m/y Your attributes:
   * author (optional): if you want to specify the name of the author
   * source (optional): if you want to specify the source of the dataset
 * you can directly add your own data loader to convert your format in TICOI format, inside the TICOI package.
 For that see an example [here](examples/advanced/custom_loader.py)

 ## HYPERPARAMETERS AND OUTPUTS